-- Delivery slip or invoice signed and dated by the client or caregiver. - A dated carrier tracking document that includes the shipping date and delivery date must be printed from the carrier's website as confirmation that the supplies were shipped and delivered.
-The dated carrier tracking document must be attached to the delivery slip or corresponding invoice.
+- Delivery slip or invoice signed and dated by the client or caregiver. - A dated carrier tracking document with the shipping date and delivery date as confirmation that the supplies were shipped and delivered.
+The dated carrier tracking document must be attached to the delivery slip or corresponding invoice, or - If using a third-party distributor, the delivery confirmation from the third-party distributor and corresponding tracking number from the third-party distributor's carrier must be attached.